Updated: 18 May 2020

-This guidance is inevitably having an impact on the way we support people, as many of the activities they usually enjoy are not possible at this time.
-Our staff team are working incredibly hard to find new ways to have fun, whilst keeping people safe – visit our Facebook page and read the special bitesize Zest magazine for lots of wonderful examples of this!
+The governments ‘stay at home’ guidance is inevitably having an impact on the way we support people, as many of the activities they usually enjoy are not possible at this time.
+Our staff team are working incredibly hard to find new ways to have fun and maintain well-being, whilst keeping people safe – visit our Facebook page and read the special bitesize Zest magazine for lots of wonderful examples of this!

 We have also produced easy read resources that simplify the current government advice.

 We are not currently allowing visits to our services.
 This is to prevent the spread of infection and keep the people we support safe.
-We understand this will be a very difficult time, but encourage you to contact the service manager to discuss options for staying in touch, such as video calls or telephone calls.
+We understand this will be a very difficult time but encourage regular visitors to contact local service managers to discuss options for staying in touch with a loved one, such as video calls or telephone calls.